Madis Kalmet

 Madis Kalmet (born 27 January 1955, in Tallinn) is an Estonian actor and theatre director.

 In 1980 he graduated from the Tallinn State Conservatory's Stage Art Department.
 1980-1985 he was an actor, and 1985-1988 principal stage manager of Rakvere Theatre.
 1989-1992 he was an actor, and 1992-1999 the theatre director of Endla Theatre.

-Besides stage roles he has also participated on several films.
+Besides stage roles he has also participated on several films such as Lilja 4-Ever.

 Kalmet is married to diplomat and former actress Gita Kalmet (née Ränk).
 Their sons Henrik Kalmet and Karl-Andreas Kalmet are also actors.